 evamuktvā hṛṣīkeśaṁ gudākeśaḥ parantapa,

 Only Dhritarashtra had the power to call off the war.
-Sanjaya hoped that he would understand that Arjuna would be victorious because he surrendered to the Lord, Sri Krishna.
+Sanjaya hoped that he would understand that Arjuna would be victorious because he surrendered to the Lord, Shri Krishna.
 Dhritarashtra was not only blind physically but he was also blind intellectually.
-He could not understand the warnings given by wise people, because of his extreme attachment to his children.
+He did not understand the warnings given by wise people, because of his extreme attachment to his children.

 Chapter 2, Verse 11